-- We are a global air ambulance company
+- We are a global air ambulance company.

-- We operate according to ISO 9001 standards
+- We operate according to ISO 9001 standards.

-- We are available 24 hours every day of the year
+- We are available 24/7, 365 days of the year.

 › Which countries do you collect patients from?

-As per our motto, “We help worldwide”.
-We conduct ambulance flights, repatriations and evacuation flight anywhere in the world.
-Whether you need our help in Europe, Asia, Africa, North, Central or South America, or Australia/New Zealand, we arrange global ambulance flights and repatriation, and ensure the highest medical quality standards.
+As our motto says, ‘We help worldwide’.
+We carry out ambulance flights, repatriations and evacuation flights from anywhere in the world.
+Whether you need our help in Europe, Asia, Africa, Australia, New Zealand or North, Central or South America, we arrange global ambulance flights and repatriation, ensuring the highest medical standards.

 › How do I order an ambulance flight?